yohannes2025/pp5-productivity-backend/README.md

 ## Project Credits

 This project was developed with the generous support of a number of open-source frameworks, libraries, and educational resources.
-I extend our sincere gratitude to the developers and communities behind these incredible tools.
+I extend my sincere gratitude to the developers and communities behind these incredible tools.

 ### Frameworks & Libraries